AhmedAbdElAleem01/AhmedAbdElAleem01/README.md

-Thanks for the details, Ahmed!
-Based on your answers, I’ll generate a GitHub profile README for you.
-Here's a draft of what it could look like:

----

 # Hi there, I'm Ahmed Abdelaleem 👋

 I'm a passionate **Junior Java Backend Engineer** with experience in **Enterprise Java Tools**.
 Currently, I'm a trainee in the **ITI Program** and focused on growing my skills in backend development and Java technologies.